kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 ```

 **Fruther notes on shortest path**
 We force the lower bound of shortest path to be 1 to avoid ambiguity.
-There are interpretation when the lower bound is greater than 1,
+There are two interpretations when the lower bound is greater than 1,
 - Compute shortest path and then return path whose length is greater than lower bound.
 - Compute path with length greater than lower bound and then return shoetest path.